-Anonymous asked: Growing up in the church, we are taught to be modest, wear modest clothing, and often times we are taught not to wear jewelry or get tattoos, I agree with that for the most part.
+Anonymous said: Growing up in the church, we are taught to be modest, wear modest clothing, and often times we are taught not to wear jewelry or get tattoos, I agree with that for the most part.
 I've even heard some people talk against wearing nail polish..
 Ive heard some talk against unnatural hair color- for example if someone wanted to temporarily add pink or blue streaks in their hair for a couple months, is that a sin or is it wrong?
 It would only be some of the hair and would wash out

 …As far as I’ve been able to discern, our instructions as to our attire and decoration are simply that we…